Eyad-Mohammed-Osama/API-Example/README.md

   - The link [http://localhost:8000/employees/firstname/SOMETHING](http://localhost:8000/employees/firstname/SOMETHING) returns a JSON response that contains the info of all employees whose firstnames starts with `SOMETHING`.
   - The link [http://localhost:8000/employees/limit/NUMBER](http://localhost:8000/employees/limit/NUMBER) returns a JSON response that contains the info of the first `NUMBER` employees.
   - The link [http://localhost:8000/employees/firstname/SOMETHING/limit/NUMBER](http://localhost:8000/employees/firstname/SOMETHING/limit/NUMBER) returns a JSON response that contains the info of the first `NUMBER` employees whose firstnames starts with `SOMETHING`.
+  - The link [http://localhost:8000/search-history](http://localhost:8000/search-history) view a list of what you've recently searched for alongside with operation datetime.